 § 147-7.6.
 Powers and duties

-The Town Manager shall be the chief executive officer and the head of the administrative branch of the Town government, and shall be responsible to the Selectboard for the proper administration of all affairs of the Town.
-The Manager shall have all powers and duties laid down by 24 V.S.A. chapter 37, as amended from time to time, and not inconsistent with this act.
+The Town Manager shall be the chief executive officer and the head of the administrative branch of the Town government and shall be responsible to the Selectboard for the proper administration of all affairs of the Town.
+The Manager shall have all powers and duties laid down by 24 V.S.A. chapter 37, as amended from time to time, and not inconsistent with this charter.
 Any inconsistency shall be resolved in favor of the Manager.
-The Manager shall also have the power and be required to perform the following.
+The Manager shall also have the power and be required to perform the following: